VKCOM/statshouse/website/docs/conceptual overview/components.md

 ## User interface (UI)

-A user interface retrieves data from `statshouse-api` and displays metric data in a graph view.
+A user interface retrieves data from the StatsHouse API and displays metric data in a graph view.

 ## Ingress proxy